 You also greatly diminish the chances that a crazy person comes into your home when you’re renting out a single room on Airbnb.
 Anyone looking to throw a big party or steal from you or do any other number of bad things is probably not going to do it in a house where the owner is also living in it.

 There are other precautions you can take to avoid problem guests.
-I require all of my guests to verify their identity with Airbnb.
-Basically, guests that want to stay in my house have to take a picture of their ID and give it to Airbnb.
-Below is what you can see if you look at a typical Airbnb profile.
+I require all of my guests to verify their identity with Airbnb and anyone that instant books can only do so if they have received a good review and have no bad reviews.

-I also always do a little bit of background research on each guest that messages me.
+I also always do a bit of background research on each guest that messages me.
 If they have good reviews already, then that’s great.
-They’re probably less likely to be crazy.
-I’ll also usually do a quick Google search and see what type of internet presence they have.
+I’ll also usually do a quick Google search and see if I can see what type of internet presence they have.
 A professional LinkedIn profile or some sort of work profile is definitely something I like to see.

 Recently, I allowed instant booking for my Airbnb profile, but I limit the feature only to guests that have received positive reviews from other Airbnb hosts.
 So far, I’ve had no issues with instant book requests, and actually, I think it’s helped improve the type of guests I get.

 In the end, you’ve got to trust your gut.
 Most people who are crazy won’t be able to hide it.
 You’ll probably be able to tell.

 More To Come!

 My Airbnb experience is far too much to write in a single post, and over the years, I’ve written additional posts about this topic.
 You can check out some of them here: